- Home

 How we checked AI answers about Malaysian insurance

-In June 2026 we put high-intent questions — the kind a person types before relying on protection, planning around what survives an insurer's failure, or working out what a recent rule says — to a set of public AI systems, among them ChatGPT, Gemini, Copilot, Perplexity, Grok and Google AI Overview.
-Each answer about a Malaysian insurance scheme was compared against that scheme's own official page: PIDM and its Takaful and Insurance Benefits Protection System (TIPS).
-Where an answer conflicted with the published record, we flagged it for review, and we hand-verified each finding against the scheme's official page before standing behind it.
+In August 2026 we again put high-intent questions, the kind a person types before complaining, escalating, or working out what their protection covers, to a set of public AI systems, among them ChatGPT, Gemini, Copilot, Perplexity, Google AI Mode and Google AI Overview.
+Questions about how to complain and how long to wait before escalating were compared against Bank Negara Malaysia's own published complaint process.
+Questions about what the public protection scheme covers were checked against the scheme's own official page: PIDM and its Takaful and Insurance Benefits Protection System (TIPS).
+Where an answer conflicted with the published record, we flagged it for review, and we hand-verified each finding below against a dated official-source capture before standing behind it.

 Where AI answers about Malaysian insurance drift